The Pharmacist's Guide to Initial Resuscitation for Sepsis & Septic Shock

 Initiate fourth: hydrocortisone +/- fludrocortisone

-Initiate fifth: other adjunctive pressers, including phenylephrine, epinephrine, dopamine, and angiotensin II
+Initiate sixth: other adjunctive pressers, including phenylephrine, dopamine, and angiotensin II